 Accompanying research and project management

 The scientific research accompanying the SINTEG Funding Programme is intended to provide support for the showcase regions.
-It includes knowledge and network management, monitoring and evaluation activities and communication.
+It includes knowledge and network management, monitoring and evaluation activities.

 Accompanying research includes

 - Using synergies by working on cross-cutting issues

 - Linking up the stakeholders of the SINTEG innovation system

 - Improving visibility in Germany and abroad